JontySR/JontySR.github.io/_posts/2020-07-26-talking_to_myself_school.md

 Maths turned from a necessary evil into an enjoyable puzzle with the addition (hilarious!) of good teaching, and I enjoyed Physics less and loved Computer Science more.
 I wanted to go to university to study Computer Science.

-"But why the degree apprenticeship?", I hear you scream.
+"But why the degree apprenticeship?", I hear you scream. <br />
-"The financial independence of a salary, the non-existence of student debt.", I respond bluntly.
+"The financial independence of a salary, the non-existence of student debt.", I respond bluntly. <br />
 Essentially my reasoning was that of a purely monetary nature, with a focus on not having to pay to learn more about something I love.
 There were a few hoops to jump through during the application process, but nothing worth doing is easy, right? *sighs*